liuyanghejerry/painttyServer/docs/formats.md

 		}
 	}

-Notice, QColor is a temporary way to store color.
+<s>Notice, QColor is a temporary way to store color.
 RGB seems to be the best way to store and transfer, but on client, we still have a HSV model.
-Thus, this is not the best time to talk about it.
+Thus, this is not the best time to talk about it. </s>

+Color now is split to four value, named RGBA.
+They're all between 0 to 255.

 ### Text Message